 One of the easiest and best ways to protect large garden beds is by using low tunnels.

-We’ve written about low tunnels in detail here.
-They’re basically miniature hoop houses that can significantly increase the soil and air temperatures immediately around your plants.
+Read our detailed article about using low tunnels.
+Low tunnels are basically miniature hoop houses that can significantly increase the soil and air temperatures immediately around your plants.
 They also block wind, which can amplify freezing temperatures under certain conditions.

 - Low tunnels for small gardens/garden beds – this is a good one that’s 9 ft long x 2 ft wide x 18″ tall.